johnwargo/eleventy-plugin-markdown-page-links/readme.md

 Posts in my [personal blog](https://johnwargo.com) often reference a lot of external links, and some of the longer posts have 10 or more links.
 I realized I could make it easier for readers if I listed all links in a group somewhere on the page.
 This isn't a critical feature for the site, but something I thought visitors might find useful.

 Add the shortcode to a page's template to have the links appear on every page, or place the shortcode at the top or bottom of a long article to generate links for just that page.
-The plugin supports a configuration option, `minimumLinks`, that instructs the shortcode to generate links only if there are a specific number of links on the page.
+The plugin also supports a configuration option, `minimumLinks`, that instructs the shortcode to generate links only if there are a specific number of links on the page.

 The plugin supports the following options:

-List types:
+**List Types:**

 + **Simple list** - Generates a simple list of page links with each as a separate paragraph in the page.
 + **Ordered list** - Generates a list of page links as an ordered list using the `<ol>` and `</ol>` tags
 + **Unordered list** - Generates a list of page links as an ordered list using the `<ul>` and `</ul>` tags

-List Options:
+**List Options:**

 + **Collapsible list** - Link list and renders it in a collapsed section on the page using the `<details>` and `<summary>` tags.
 + **New Tab** - Links open in a new tab using `target="_blank"`.